AMLA-UBC/100-Exploring-the-World-of-Modern-Machine-Learning/README.md

 #### Units
 1. Intro to Modern AI
-2. Frontiers of Image Generation [incomplete]
+2. Frontiers of Image Generation
 3. [in progress]
 4. [in progress]
 5. [in progress]